iancze/iancze.github.io/content/courses/astro589/lectures/01-introduction/index.md

 #### large (fully resolved) source

-[Draw a smooth cloud with the beam overlaid as a small circle].

 In the limit that we are observing a source that subtends a solid angle much larger than the beam of the antenna,
 $$
 \Omega_S > \Omega_A